Culture Club: 1998–2000, 2002

 In 1998, George and Moss put their differences aside and the band reunited to do a reunion tour, kicking off with a performance on VH1 Storytellers.
 George said about the reunion, "Culture Club's reunion couldn't have come at a better time for rock", adding that, "It's a nostalgia trip, there's no way of avoiding that."
 The tour was a major success.
 Greatest Moments, a compilation album based around the Storytellers performance, was released, and went platinum in UK.
 It included new songs such as "I Just Wanna Be Loved", which hit UK No. 4.
 However, their new-found success was short-lived and their fifth studio album, Don't Mind If I Do, released in 1999, peaked at No. 64 in the UK.
 It included minor UK hits in "Your Kisses Are Charity" (UK No. 25) and "Cold Shoulder" (UK No. 43).

 The band went on to tour, then reunited again for a 20th anniversary concert in 2002 at the Royal Albert Hall in London.
 This performance was released on DVD the following year.
 Culture Club then became inactive again, largely due to George's successful DJ career, as well as his semi-autobiographical musical Taboo.
-It was a success in London, but was a flop on Broadway, only running for 100 performances, as well as losing $10 million for its producer, Rosie O'Donnell.
+It was a success in London, but was a flop on Broadway (George took the role of Australian-born performance artist Leigh Bowery in the Broadway production), only running for 100 performances, as well as losing $10 million for its producer, Rosie O'Donnell.